ClincieB/Unicorn_Companies/README.md

 # Unicorn_Companies
 For me I had to install Pandas and Matplotlib.
+In order to use the modules within my work.